Petaling Jaya: Demographics

+As of the 2020 census, Petaling Jaya had a population of 771,687.
+In January 2024, the City Council of Petaling Jaya estimated that the city has a population of 807,879.
+With a population density of 8,300 inhabitants per square kilometre (22,000/sq mi), it is one of the most densely populated cities in the country.

+Petaling Jaya is one of the most ethnically diverse cities in the country, which includes the country's three major ethnic groups: the Malays, the Chinese, and the Indians, although the city also has a mix of different cultures including Eurasians, Kadazans, Ibans and other Indigenous races from around Malaysia.

 Landmarks

 A prominent landmark in PJ is the Kota Darul Ehsan arch which symbolically marks the boundary between Kuala Lumpur and Petaling Jaya.
 This arch straddled the Federal Highway (Lebuhraya Persekutuan) which was originally the only highway link between Petaling Jaya and Kuala Lumpur.
 However, many links now exist as alternatives to the congested Federal Highway.

 Close to the Kelana Jaya Line's Taman Jaya station is the Petaling Jaya Museum, as well as the Thai Wat Chetawan temple.
 This ornate building is very popular amongst the Buddhist community.
 A short drive ahead is PJ State, the nickname for the Central Business District of Petaling Jaya with the landmark Menara MBPJ as a focal point.
 PJ State is more formally referred to as PJ New Town.

-Damansara is the main shopping hub of Petaling Jaya with many of the city's shopping malls being located there.
-Some of the notable shopping malls in the city include The Curve, Ikea, IPC Shopping Centre, One Utama, The Starling, 3 Damansara (formerly Tropicana City Mall), Jaya One, Empire Damansara, Sunway Pyramid, and Paradigm Mall.
-SS2 Mall had a brief existence between 2011 and 2015.

 Economy

 The 1980s saw the establishment of shopping malls like The Atria in Damansara Jaya and Subang Parade in the nearby suburb or satellite town of Subang Jaya.
 The Atria provided the opportunity for residents to patronise either the Japanese Kimisawa or the French Printemps department stores, as well as a Burger King restaurant.

 In 1995, 1 Utama commenced operations at Bandar Utama.
 Jaya Jusco, a Japanese department store which had operated since 1984 at Taman Tun Dr Ismail later relocated as one of the anchor tenants of 1 Utama.

 Lotus's (formerly Tesco) supermarket commenced operations in Mutiara Damansara in 2003.
 This was quickly followed by the Ikano Power Centre (now renamed as IPC Shopping Centre) in 2004 and The Curve in 2005.
 At about the same time, the 1 Utama new wing had commenced operations, which then became the largest shopping mall in Malaysia (or currently 12th largest shopping mall in the world).

 In 2004, Giant Hypermarket commenced operations in Kelana Jaya.
 This complex houses the Giant Hypermarket and some shops to create a more shopping centre style.
-It is easily accessed off the Damansara–Puchong Expressway.
+It was easily accessed off the Damansara–Puchong Expressway.
+It was eventually closed down permanently on 26 November 2023 as the land was bought by a developer to make way for a new condominium.
 Located right opposite across the LDP is Paradigm Mall, which opened in mid-2012.
 Paradigm Mall was developed by WCT on the former Kelana Jaya garbage landfill.

 Cambridge Analytica claimed to have an office in Kota Damansara; checks shown that the reported address was used for residential purpose.